 There is a further reporting obligation to advise the corporate officer as soon as reasonably practicable.
-So, typically the council member would advise the corporate officer immediately, and then report the matter to council at the following council meeting.
+So, typically the elected official would advise the corporate officer immediately, and then report the matter to council at the following council meeting.

-7.8 Restrictions on Use of Insider Information (Section 108)
+7.10 Restrictions on Use of Insider Information (Section 108)

-A council member or former council member must not use information or a record that:
+A council member or former council member (or board director) must not use information or a record that: